stepheneb/smartgraph-demos/README.md

 # SmartGraph Technology Experiments

-A live version of the demos in this repository is hosted here http://smartgraph-demos.concord.org
+Live versions of the demos in this repository are hosted here [http://smartgraph-demos.dev.concord.org].

 Experiments in lightweight smartgraphs by the people working on the [SmartGraphs](http://smartgraphs.concord.org/) project at the [Concord Consortium](http://www.concord.org).